 Mark Pieth’s quick guide to gold laundering

-Mark Pieth, Professor of Criminal Law at the University of Basel and President of the Board of the Basel Institute on Governance, offers an insight into the topic behind his latest book, Gold Laundering.
+Mark Pieth, Professor Emeritus at the University of Basel and President of the Board of the Basel Institute on Governance, offers an insight into the topic behind his latest book, Gold Laundering.

 What is gold laundering?

 On its way from the ground to your wedding ring or mobile phone, gold passes through a chain of transactions and transformations.
 It is traded, collated, processed, shipped or smuggled across borders – all multiple times by different actors - and then refined.

 One of the challenges caused by the complexity of supply chains is that the gold we buy is easily disconnected from anything criminal or unethical that may have happened in the past.

 The trading of gold can therefore be misused in similar ways that criminals use complex financial transactions to obscure the money’s origins in crime and corruption.